-There is no better way to enjoy Rhode Island than while on foot.
-Step into a century's old neighborhood where beautifully preserved architecture has withstood the test of time and continues to demonstrate Rhode Island's authentic heritage and legendary ancestry.
+There is no better way to enjoy Rhode Island than on foot.
+Step into a centuries-old neighborhood where beautifully preserved architecture has withstood the test of time and continues to demonstrate Rhode Island's authentic heritage and legendary ancestry.
 You'll want to bring your camera.

-Wind, sun, and surf coupled with cliffside mansions, ancient lighthouse and remarkable wildflowers make for an unforgettable walking experience unparalleled in the universe.
+Wind, sun and surf coupled with cliffside mansions, an ancient lighthouse and remarkable wildflowers make for an unforgettable walking experience.

 Below please find suggested walks that will take you through four centuries of authentic Rhode Island, beside the thunderous Atlantic Ocean to an unstressed, unmeasured calm…

 Newport's world-famous Cliff Walk offers three miles of natural wonder and fascinating history.
 Walk amid extravagant gilded age mansions perched upon the rocky coast just above the thunderous Atlantic surf.
 Wildflowers line the path that burrows through tunnels, crosses a footbridge and offers an unobstructed view of the ocean.
 Don't miss the 40 steps located near the Breakers, Newport's largest estate.
 The Cliff Walk is accessible during daylight hours from adjacent public streets.

 Discover more than three centuries of American cultural and economic success as you walk through Bristol.
 Tree-lined streets burst into a kaleidoscope of color in the fall where Greek revival, Italianate, Georgian, Federal and Victorian-inspired New England mansions dominate the neighborhood landscape amid a collection of Colonial gems.
 Antique shops, specialty stores and a variety of dining establishments offering casual to chic experiences are all within footsteps of Bristol's spectacular natural harbor.